the8bitzine/the8bitzine.github.io/content/about.md

 ### Author

 <img src="/upload/2021/author_sq_300.jpg" alt="Author picture" class="post_img_right">
-I use a nickname, Distortiongain.
+<span>I use a nickname, Distortiongain.
 I grew up at the turn of the 1980s and 1990s, behind the Iron Curtain.
 Unfortunately, I have never been creatively associated with the demoscene, I was rather an observer.
 I studied musicology and cultural anthropology, within these fields I undertook the analysis of the demoscene as a cultural and artistic phenomenon.
-Professionally, I was also a programmer and graphic designer, I wrote music theatre performances, small computer games and various art projects.
+Professionally, I was also a programmer and graphic designer, I wrote music theatre performances, small computer games and various art projects.</span>